kinecosystem/kin-python/README.md

 ```

 Additional options include:
 - `whitelist_key`: The private key of an account that will be used to co-sign all transactions.
+Should only be set for Kin 3.
 - `grpc_channel`: A specific `grpc.Channel` to use.
 Cannot be set if `endpoint` is set.
 - `endpoint`: A specific endpoint to use in the client.
 Cannot be set if `grpc_channel` is set.
 - `retry_config`: A custom `agora.client.RetryConfig` to configure how the client retries requests.
+- `kin_version`: The version of Kin to use.
+Defaults to 3.
+- `default_commitment`: (Kin 4 only) The commitment requirement to use by default for Kin 4 Agora requests.
+See the [website documentation](https://docs.kin.org/solana#commitment) for more information.

 ### Usage
 #### Create an Account